blat/swottle/README.markdown

 Setup
 ------------------

-1. Install Sinatra and all dependencies (see above)
+1. Install ruby and all dependencies (see above)

 2. Copy `config.rb-dist` to `config.rb` and edit it